varietyp/stepik_dl_course_linear_models/README.md

-# stepik_dl_course_linear_models
+# stepik_dl_course
-Realisation of classes with linear regression and logistic regression with Lasso and Ridge regularization
+- Realisation of classes with linear regression and logistic regression with Lasso and Ridge regularization
+- Customers churn forecast